Authentic – adjective genuine, authoritative, true; (of writing) trustworthy, as setting forth real facts.

 Verisimilitude – noun the quality of seeming real or true; an appearance of truth or reality.

 Fiction writers know about both and this has a specific relevance to writers of historical fiction.

-When writing Reconquista, I was anxious that it showed real historical events, like the siege of the city of Jerez in 1264 by King Alfonso X, in as authentic a way as possible.
-He was there and he did besiege the city ( even if historians debate the actual date upon which the city fell – see The wrong saint? ).
-But it is almost certainly inauthentic too – there are no records of what form the final assault took, so I made it up.
-Similarly, I set the final sea-battle off Tarif-al-Ghar in 1265 ( as far as I am aware, no such battle took place in that place at that time, although one did take place 600 years later ).
+So, when writing Reconquista, I was anxious that it showed real historical events, like the siege of Jerez in 1264, in as authentic a way as possible.
+The siege took place, even if historians debate the actual date upon which the city fell – see The wrong saint? ).
+But my portrayal of it is almost certainly inauthentic too – there are no records of what form the final assault took, so I made it up.

 Often the line between authenticity and verisimilitude is blurred when it comes to characters in historical fiction who really existed.
 Most of the characters in Reconquista are products of the imagination, excepting the great and the good.
 So, King and Emir were real people, placed in real locations, though fictional thoughts and actions are given to them in the service of the narrative.

 The Governor of Cadiz was a real person, though I don’t know whether or not he would really have done the things which the novel has him do, but as long as his character is consistent that’s okay.
 Readers of historical fiction aren’t, in the main, troubled by this.
 As long as one doesn’t have people, fictional or real, appearing in the past who couldn’t have been there, readers are generally content.
 So no Jack the Ripper or Neil Armstrong in thirteenth century Jerez, (though this could happen in science fiction and fantasy writing).